Kgothatso001/AgriTech/README.md

 - Integrate drone imaging for growth patterns or manually input crop growth stages.
 - Integrate alerts (SMS or app notifications) for farmers, with irrigation suggestions based on predictions.

+  # Background of AI solution

+Utilizing a Smart Weather-Integrated Irrigation System Drone for efficient irrigation management is crucial for modern agriculture.
+Proper water supply is vital for crop growth, and poor irrigation practices can lead to significant issues such as water wastage or inadequate watering, directly impacting crop yield.
+By integrating the AI solution into irrigation systems, we can optimize water usage, enhance crop productivity, and promote sustainable farming practices.
+While the AgriTech technology behind this solution is complex and advanced, it is designed to be intuitive and adaptable, making it a powerful tool for addressing the challenges of water management in agriculture.

 # Business Objectives

 Our primary objective is to develop an AI solution that enables farmers to optimize water usage and boost crop yields by utilizing real-time data from weather patterns, soil moisture sensors, and crop growth analysis.
 This solution will help conserve water, improve agricultural efficiency, and promote sustainable farming practices.